jestjs/jest/docs/ManualMocks.md

 Manual mocks are defined by writing a module in a `__mocks__/` subdirectory immediately adjacent to the module.
 When a manual mock exists for a given module, Jest's module system will just use that instead of trying to automatically generate a mock.

+Assuming that the module can be loaded by the automocker, it's best to build on the automocked API.
+This makes it harder for mock APIs to get out of sync with real ones.

 Here's a contrived example where we have a module that provides a summary of all the files in a given directory.

 ```javascript